infvalues/infvalues.github.io/README.md

-SapplyValues is a clone of the Sapply political compass, made to use 8values' UI.
+Infvalues, based on Sapplyvalues, is a 40+ axes test that aims to examine one's political beliefs with as much axes as possible.